How to Protect Seniors from Scams: A Simple Guide for Families

 Why seniors are common targets

-Social isolation creates additional risks, FBI investigators say.
-Loneliness often leads seniors to engage with scammers who establish fake relationships.
-Recent studies show older adults struggle to overcome positive first impressions of potential fraudsters.
+Social isolation is another risk factor.
+Loneliness can lead seniors to engage with scammers who build fake relationships.
+Many older adults struggle to reject someone after a positive first impression.

 - Limited work opportunities